 To determine a good personal injury payout amount, review all the details of your case.
 Total your losses from the accident by adding the cost of your hospital bills and treatment.
 Speak with a medical expert to estimate the cost of future care you may also need.

-Laws That May Reduce Your Personal Injury Settlement
+Laws that May Reduce Your Personal Injury Settlement

 Depending on your case, state laws may reduce your settlement amount.
 For example, car accidents that happen in fault states are subject to comparative negligence laws.
-If you are at 10% at fault for the accident, your financial win will be reduced by 10%.
+If you are 10% at fault for the accident, your financial win will be reduced by 10%.

 Additionally, some states utilize the modified comparative negligence rule.
 If you are found to be 51% at fault for the accident, you won’t be able to collect any compensation.
 Teaming up with a personal injury lawyer will help you recover the full settlement you deserve.